gasfas/ANACONDA_2/README.md

 you are now ready to use all functions within the package.

-Use the GUI by writing 'GUI.main' in your command window.
+Use the GUI (under development) by writing 'GUI.main' in your command window.